-Oval is one of the most brilliant and sparkly diamond shapes available on the market.
-Oval cut diamonds make fingers look elongated and appear larger than any other shapes of the same carat weight.
-If you are interested in buying a diamond with a rounded design and character, our oval cut diamond guide is a must-read.
+Oval is one of the most brilliant diamond cuts available on the market.
+It makes fingers look elongated and appears larger than its actual carat weight.
+If you are interested in buying a diamond with an elegant rounded design, this oval cut diamond guide is a must-read.

 History of Oval Cut Diamonds

-The earliest oval cut diamonds date back to the 1300s; however, they have never been described as “oval” in literature until the 1800s.
+The oval cut belongs to the family of fancy shapes and has a long history, undergoing many changes since its early years.
+The earliest oval cut diamonds date back to the 1300s; however, they have never been described as oval in literature until the 1800s.

-The modern oval cut was created by a Russian-born diamond cutter Lazare Kaplan in 1957.
+The modern oval brilliant cut was created by a Russian-born diamond cutter Lazare Kaplan in 1957.
 Before inventing the modern oval cut, Kaplan was mastering his skills in cleaving, a process in which cracked or heavily included diamonds are cut into smaller, less included stones.
-He was working with diamonds that other cutters considered “worthless” turning them into gorgeous stones; however, his talent was not fully recognized until he designed the modern oval cut.
+In other words, he was working with diamonds that other cutters considered “worthless”, turning them into gorgeous stones.
+However, his talent was not fully recognized until he designed the modern oval cut, significantly improving its brilliance.

-The quality of the cut is the most crucial factor in maximizing the brilliance and fire of the diamond.
+The quality of the cut is the most important factor in maximising the brilliance and fire, meaning it greatly affects the appearance of a diamond.

 |GIRDLE||Very Thin to Slightly Thick||Very Thin to Slightly Thick||Very Thin to Thick||Very Thin to Very Thick||Extremely Thin to Extremely Thick|

 |L/W RATIO||1.35 - 1.50||1.30 - 1.34 or 1.51 - 1.55||1.25 - 1.29 or 1.56 - 1.60||1.20 - 1.24 or 1.61 - 1.65||> 1.20 or < 1.65|